electsigon/electsigon.github.io/content/_index.md

 date: 2022-08-15T00:47:33-04:00
 draft: false
 ---
 I'm interested quantum computing, especially algorithms and complexity.
-Some problems I think about are QCMA vs. QMA, the sample complexity of Shadow Tomography, and things related to QPCP.
+Some specific problems that I think about are QMA versus QMA1, Shadow Tomography, the Complexity of Unitary Synthesis problems, and other problems in Quantum Complexity and Cryptography.

-I also work for a novel derivatives exchange called [Kalshi](https://kalshi.com/), where I helped design and build the exchange.
-I currently work in improving the architecture of the exchange, and interfacing with external funds and market makers to design new features, including a FIX API, exchange protections, and performance improvements.

-In a past life I worked for Citadel on the Alpha Research and Development team.
-Some of my projects include X-Alpha (a graph based resource manager for creating terms), and Leonov (a neural architecture that performed better than human modelers on near term alpha).

 # Publications
 1. __John Bostanci__ and John Watrous.
 [Quantum game theory and the complexity of approximating quantum Nash equilibria](https://arxiv.org/abs/2102.00512).
 Quantum, 2022.